Markes10/smart-tire-analyzer/README.md

 ## Overview

-**Smart Tire Analyzer** analyzes tire condition from photographs using a hybrid deep learning model with **automatic architecture selection**.
+**Smart Tire Analyser ** analyses tyre condition from photographs using a hybrid deep learning model with **automatic architecture selection**.
 It supports 59 model variants (22 CNN, 12 Transformer, 9 RNN, 16 Fusion/ANN) and includes a Next.js frontend with Live Chat and a Voice AI Support agent.

 ### Current Test Performance (767-image dataset)